The Best Food For Shih Tzu Puppy

 - Enriched with nutrients and vitamins.

 - Contains healthy bacteria for good digestion.

-Wellness Puppy Food
+Wellness Complete Health – Small Breed Puppy Food

-Wellness Puppy Food includes turkey and chicken meal as it’s first 2 ingredients and also includes oatmeal, salmon meal, ground barley and ground brown rice.
-This is an excellent balance of protein, fat and carbohydrates and will provide your puppy with all their nutritional needs.
+Wellness Puppy Food includes turkey and chicken meal as its first 2 ingredients and also includes oatmeal, salmon meal, ground barley, and ground brown rice.
+This is an excellent balance of protein, fat, and carbohydrates and will provide your puppy with all their nutritional needs.

 This is a “healthy weight formula” with reduced calories but without sacrificing the nutritional content.
 This is a good choice of food to ensure your puppy maintains a healthy weight.
-One of the best features of this dog food is that it’s made from all natural ingredients with no wheat, corn, soy, meat by-products, artificial colors, flavors or preservatives.
+One of the best features of this dog food is that it’s made from all-natural ingredients with no wheat, corn, soy, meat by-products, artificial colors, flavors, or preservatives.

 - An excellent balance of protein, fat, and carbohydrates.